Introduction to professional practice

 - the curriculum is able to be differentiated, and classroom programmes adapted, to meet the needs of all students within an inclusive schooling environment.

-RTLB interventions and support achieve change through:
+RTLB support change through:

 - excellent knowledge of effective teaching